 The call for proposals for NGOs active in the fields of environment and climate change will be published in April 2017 and will be open for around 6 weeks.
 Selected NGOs will sign a Framework Partnership Agreement covering the financial years 2018 and 2019.
 Those NGOs will be then asked to submit their first yearly work programme in view of signing a Specific Grant Agreement for 2018.

 For the development and implementation of EU environmental or climate policy there needs to be an open and wide-ranging dialogue with all stakeholders.
 It is important that NGOs are able to take part in such a dialogue since they have a good understanding of public concerns on the environment and climate change.
 Their presence is important to provide a sound balance in relation to the interests of other actors.

 European NGOs are for example valuable in co-ordinating and channelling the views of national organisations and citizens as input to the decision making process.
-For the development and implementation of environmental and/or climate policy, they also participate in preparatory work and expert groups and conduct research and studies.
+For the development and implementation of environmental and/or climate policy, they participate in preparatory work and expert groups and conduct research and studies, for instance to feedback and help shape European policies.
 Another example of an area where NGOs play an important role is awareness raising and environmental and/or climate education.

 The number of NGOs funded each year varies depending on the quality of the applications, the amounts applied for and the total budget available.
-In general, around 30 organisations are selected for funding each year.
-Lists of NGOs funded since 1997 is available here.
+In the past, between 25 and 30 organisations have been selected for funding each year.
+Lists of NGOs funded since 1997 are available here.